alisondiazc/CGJ_PBHiFi_WGS_Analysis/3.Reference_alignment/ReferenceAlignment.md

 ```bash
 echo $PROJECT_DIR
 ```
 > If the output shows the correct path, you're ready to proceed.
 If it returns nothing, you'll need to export it again or check your shell configuration.
 Refer to step 0 for detailed instructions.

-### 1. Download GRCh38_alignment.sh or CHM13_T2T_alignment.sh bash script
+### 1. Read alignment against a reference genome (GRCh38/CHM13-T2T)
+1. Download the corresponding script from the repository depending on which reference genome you intend to align the reads to, and place it in the $PROJECT_DIR/ directory
+   -
+3. ddd

 Download the corresponding script from the repository depending on which reference genome you intend to align the reads to, and place it in the $PROJECT_DIR/ directory.

+### 2. Quality Control of the obtained genome alignment

 ### 2. OPTIONAL - Set up script arguments
 Open the Trimming.sh file and update the following arguments in the "Run HiFiAdapterFilt section" if needed.
 Make sure to save the file before closing it.